nngogol/PySimpleGUIDocGen/db/2_readme.md

 You can use Update to do things like:
 * Have one Element (appear to) make a change to another Element
-* Disable a button, slider, input field, etc
+* Disable a button, slider, input field, etc.
 * Change a button's text
 * Change an Element's text or background color
 * Add text to a scrolling output window
 * Change the choices in a list
-* etc
+* etc.

 The way this is done is via an Update method that is available for nearly all of the Elements.
 Here is an example of a program that uses a persistent window that is updated.